Albania in the Junior Eurovision Song Contest 2024: Junior Fest Albania 2024

 Junior Fest Albania 2024 was the seventh edition of Junior Fest Albania, the national final format developed by RTSH to select Albanian entries for the Junior Eurovision Song Contest.
 The submission process for interested artists aged between nine and fourteen and composers to submit their entries for the competition was open between 29 July 2024 and 31 August 2024.
-Eighteen finalists were selected by a jury panel composed of music industry professionals and announced on 3 September 2024, with one-minute snippets of the songs published on 12 September.
+Eighteen finalists were selected by a jury panel composed of music industry professionals and announced on 3 September 2024, with one-minute snippets of the songs published on the following 12 September.

-RTSH had announced their intention to apply changes to the format of the competition – which took place on 27 September 2024 at the RTSH Symphony Orchestra Hall in Tirana, hosted by Angelo Shkreli and Julian Hurdha, and broadcast on RTSH1, RTSH Muzikë and Radio Tirana 1 – stating it would take place under a "brand new formula, in the form of a spectacle".
+RTSH had announced their intention to apply changes to the format of the competition – which took place on 27 September 2024 at the RTSH Symphony Orchestra Hall in Tirana, hosted by Angelo Shkreli and Julian Hurdha, and broadcast on RTSH 1, RTSH Muzikë and Radio Tirana 1 – stating it would take place under a "brand new formula, in the form of a spectacle".
 Migena Kraja and Klodian Qafoku were appointed the artistic and musical director of the event, respectively.
 The slogan for the competition was "Ti lulëzo" ("You bloom"), inspired by the theme art and slogan of the 2024 contest.

-The winner of the competition was determined by the combination of the votes by a five-member jury panel, with the final also seeing several acts receive special awards for their participation.
-These included the prize for best vocals to Eden Dani, the prize for best lyrics to Ami Kokurti and the Robert Radoja encouragement prize to Ema Deda.
+The winner of the competition was determined by the combination of the votes by a five-member jury panel, with the final also seeing several acts receive special awards for their participation; these included the prize for best vocals to Eden Dani, the prize for best lyrics to Ami Kokurti and the Robert Radoja encouragement prize to Ema Deda.
 Nikol Çabeli, born in Ioannina, Greece and residing in Gjirokastër, Albania, was declared the winner with the song "Vallëzoj".
 In addition to the competing entries, the guest performers included Mal Retkoceri (winner of Festivali i Këngës 62) with "Çmendur", Eranda Libohova with "Marinela" and Viola Gjyzeli with "Bota ime", after which a children's choir also performed "Footloose" and the finalists performed a common song; Retkoceri was also one of the members of the jury panel.